svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/concepts.md

 `CashpointStub` lives in `external-inbound-kafka`.
 Like the supplier stubs it is not part of the hexagonal architecture — it simulates a point-of-sale system that emits a Kafka message when a customer pays at checkout.
-It subscribes to `inventory-events` to maintain a local list of in-stock products and picks one at random each time the scheduler fires.
+It calls `GET /api/products` via a MicroProfile REST Client each time the scheduler fires to discover which products are in stock, then picks 2–4 of them at random.

 `CashpointReceiver` in `inbound-kafka` is the actual inbound adapter: it receives the Kafka message and calls `PurchaseAPI`, exactly as a Kafka delivery receiver calls `InventoryAPI`.